 The Litigation and Technical Advice Team (LTAT): Contentious Cases

-The LTAT stand ready to offer informal advice in any case in which it appears that a dispute with the taxpayer(s) / agent cannot be avoided.
+The LTAT are happy to offer informal advice in any case in which it appears that a dispute with the customer and / or their agent cannot be avoided.

 If litigation is a possibility the sooner that appropriate preparations are commenced the better (even if there remains a chance that litigation can eventually be avoided)